MicrosoftDocs/EdgeEnterprise/edgeenterprise/microsoft-edge-policies.md

 Note: For more details on what is imported from Google Chrome, please see [https://go.microsoft.com/fwlink/?linkid=2120835](https://go.microsoft.com/fwlink/?linkid=2120835)

-If this policy is set to the value of Safari (3), the following datatypes will be imported from Safari:
+If this policy is set to the value of Safari (3), user data is no longer imported into Microsoft Edge.
+This is due to the way Full Disk Access works on Mac.
-1. Favorites or bookmarks
-2. Browsing history
+On macOS Mojave and above, it's no longer possible to have automated and unattended import of Safari data into Microsoft Edge.

 Starting with Microsoft Edge version 83, if this policy is set to the value of Mozilla Firefox (5), the following datatypes will be imported from Mozilla Firefox:
 1. Favorites or bookmarks